 Fossils from this cave are quite abundant and, in most cases, represented by multiple skeletal elements.
 There are many replicates of some bones indicating multiple individuals of some species.
 Ongoing work in the cave will result in a larger sample size and allow for a better understanding of the diversity within groups in future studies.
 Variation in the large sample of teeth of the equids is probably the result of different ontogenetic stages and different degrees of abrasion of the occlusal surface during transport.
-Preliminary analyses suggest that within the equid group, there are some teeth that are long and thin, while there are others that are squarer in shape (Figures 9B and E).
-Likewise, the complexity of enamel folds is different among specimens (Figure 9A).
+Preliminary analyses suggest that within the equid group, there are some teeth that are long and thin, while there are others that are squarer in shape (Figures 5b and 5e).
+Likewise, the complexity of enamel folds is different among specimens (Figure 9a).
 Future studies will resolve if more than one species of Equus is present within the remains in this cave or if Harringtonhippus (Heintzman et al., 2017) is present.

-Within the artiodactyls, the recovered dentition suggests that there may be at least three species of Camelids and Ruminants (Figure 5).
+Within the artiodactyls, the recovered dentition suggests that there may be at least three species of Camelids and Ruminants (Figure 3).
 As previously noted, among the proboscidean there is both mammoth and gomphothere remains (Figure 6).
-Within the mammoths there is a large array of premolar and molar diversity (Figure 6A-B), suggesting that specimens of many different ontogenetic stages are represented among the remains in this cave.
+Within the mammoths there is a large array of premolar and molar diversity (Figure 6a-6b),